jaymarf/vscs-in-codespaces/README.md

 1. You may also add secrets to fill in certain values in the Codespace's appsettings.json, which is used for the devstamp when running the frontend and backend services.
     * Add a secret with name `TUNNEL_KEY` and enter the value of "tunnelRelayPrimaryAuthKey" from your local appsettings.json to automatically use it in your Codespace's appsettings.json
     * Add a secret with name `APP_SECRET` and enter the value of "appServicePrincipalClientSecret" from your local appsettings.json to automatically use it in your Codespace's appsettings.json
-    * Add a secret with name `DEVELOPER_ALIAS` and enter the value you want to use for "developerAlias" in appsettings.json and "userId" in testsettings.json.
-Since the latter should be a GitHub account username, it is recommended to use your GitHub username for this value.
-You can always directly edit either of these files if you'd like to use another value.
+    * Add a secret with name `DEVELOPER_ALIAS` and enter the value you want to use for "developerAlias" in appsettings.json.
+Make sure you use the alias used in your devstamp DBs (cloud-environments-{alias}) and RelayTunnel hybrid URL (https://codespaces.servicebus.windows.net/{alias}), otherwise you will have to create a new hybrid URL and copy over plans and config to new devstamp DBs.
+      * This `DEVELOPER_ALIAS` value will also be used as the "userId" in testsettings.json. "userId" needs to be your GitHub account username.
+If your devstamp developer alias and your GitHub username don't match, you can manually edit ~/CEDev/testsettings.json to set "userId" to your GitHub username.
     * Add a secret with name `CODESPACES_TOKEN` and enter an access token to automatically use it in your Codespace's testsettings.json.
 To get an access token in VS Code, run the `Codespaces: Get Access Token` command.
 Make sure you run the GitHub Codespaces extension's command (`github.codespaces.getAccessToken`, not `codespaces.getAccessToken`).
 Note for `github.codespaces.getAccessToken` to work, you will need *"isInternal": true* flag in %UserProfile%\codespaces-settings.json

 ![image](https://user-images.githubusercontent.com/33612256/105910562-fbb0a100-5fdd-11eb-9878-31d30b215689.png)